Skip to main content

 Contributors netapp-mwallis

-You can restore files or folders from a virtual machine disk (VMDK) on a Windows guest OS.
+Use guest file restore to restore files or folders from a virtual machine disk (VMDK) on a Windows or Linux guest OS.

 1. Attach

-Attach a virtual disk to a guest VM and start a guest file restore session.
+Attach a virtual disk to a guest VM or proxy VM and start a guest file restore session.

 2. Wait